Skip to main content

 About the Language Sciences Laboratory

-Perhaps the most popular function for the lab is the language proficiency testing.
-We host over 2500 exams annually in the form of Oral Proficiency Interviews (OPI) and Oral Proficiency Interviews with a Computer (OPIc).
+A newer function for the lab is currently the language proficiency testing.
+We host over 4000 exams annually in the form of Oral Proficiency Interviews (OPI) and Oral Proficiency Interviews with a Computer (OPIc).

 Beyond research, we offer a main room available for scheduling meetings, presentations, and academic gatherings.
 Whether you're a researcher or faculty seeking a space to engage in meaningful conversations, our main room provides a versatile setting to accommodate diverse needs.